 Transmission

-Monkeypox mostly spreads through close, physical contact, and is far less likely to be spread in the air.
+Mpox mostly spreads through close, physical contact, and is far less likely to be spread in the air.

 The virus spreads through contact with:

-- Monkeypox rash, sores or scabs.
+- Mpox rash, sores or scabs.

-Monkeypox can spread as soon as symptoms start until all sores heal and a fresh layer of skin forms.
+Mpox can spread as soon as symptoms start until all sores heal and a fresh layer of skin forms.
 This can be several weeks.

 Personal protective equipment (PPE)